-The Trustee has signed agreements with the investment managers, and a platform provider (in respect of the DC Section) setting out in detail the terms on which the portfolios are to be managed.
+The Trustee has signed agreements with two investment managers (in respect of the DB Section), and a platform provider (in respect of the DC Section) setting out in detail the terms on which the portfolios are to be managed.
 The investment managers' primary role is the day-to-day investment management of the Fund's investments.

-The Trustees and investment managers to whom discretion has been delegated exercise their powers to give effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.
+The Trustee and investment managers to whom discretion has been delegated exercise their powers to give effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.